-{ It is instructive to study the relative contribution of the different terms contained in Eq.~(\ref{eq:accdust}) for the specific case of 67P/C-G. We consider as exemplary particle a dust grain emitted from the almost flat surface of the big lobe of the comet moving in the gas field ($N_\text{gas}^\text{max}=10^{16}$~m$^{-3}$, $v_{g,i}=150$~m/s) shown in Fig.~\ref{fig:gasdensitymap}.
-The velocity and position of the dust particle are determined by the gas drag, the Coriolis effect, gravitational and centrifugal forces, shown in Fig.~\ref{fig:forces} along the trajectory.
+It is instructive to study the relative contribution of the different terms contained in Eq.~(\ref{eq:accdust}) for the specific case of 67P/C-G. As exemplary particle, we consider a dust grain emitted from the almost flat surface of the big lobe of the comet moving in the gas field shown in Fig.~\ref{fig:gasdensitymap}a.
+The velocity and position of the dust particle are determined by the gas drag, the Coriolis effect, gravitational and centrifugal forces, which vary along the trajectory (Fig.~\ref{fig:forces}).
 While the influence of gas drag drops rapidly with increasing distance, the rotation of the comet has a large influence on the dust trajectories through the velocity-dependent Coriolis effect.
-For 67P/C-G the rotation of the nucleus cannot be neglected as was done in previous studies in view of the small relative value of the centrifugal force (\cite{Zakharov2009}).
+For 67P/C-G the rotation of the nucleus cannot be neglected as was done in previous studies \cite{Zakharov2009}.
 If only the Coriolis force is present, the motion of a particle with its velocity vector pointing radially outward in the plane orthogonal to the rotation axis follows a circle with radius

-The NAVCAM observations allow one to determine $R_\text{Coriolis}$ and to validate the dust model discussed here, see Sect.~\ref{sec:coriolis}.
+The Rosetta observations allow one to determine $R_\text{Coriolis}$ and to estimate the dust velocity, see Sect.~\ref{sec:coriolis}.